 Contact tracing is a tool public health uses to help slow the spread of diseases.
 The answers you give when a public health worker calls help stop the spread of COVID-19.

-Until there is a vaccine or a cure, contact tracing is one of the best ways to keep people healthy.
+Until more people are vaccinated, contact tracing is one of the best ways to keep people healthy.

 How contact tracing works

 No matter where someone is tested, a positive test for COVID-19 is reported to the health department.
 Under ideal circumstances, we call each person who tested positive to find out how they are doing, who they have been near, and where they might have been exposed to the virus.